vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 ### Unhandled Output Configuration

 Simplifying the configuration of previously unhandled outputs presents a bit of a Catch-22.
-Without any help from Vector, this would require users to explicitly route the unhandled outputs to a new `blackhole` sink.
+As it stands now, if we just add additional outputs and require all outputs to be handled, we would require users to explicitly route the unhandled outputs to a new `blackhole` sink or equivalent.
 So, we want to add a shorthand to avoid the extra configuration that would require, and potentially the extra running component internally.

 The form of that shorthand presents a bit of a conundrum, though.
 The configuration for consuming outputs happens in the `inputs` section of downstream components.
 If we add the discard